 - Being a mature influence to encourage students to make wise decisions

 - Acting as a resource for agency site leaders by providing advice and/or support

-- Building relationships with student trip leaders and participants while in a non-traditional role
+- Building relationships with student break leaders and participants while in a non-traditional role

 - Encouraging long-term relationships between the AB program and other JMU offices

-- Serving as the legal representative of JMU for the trip in case of accident or emergency
+- Serving as the legal representative of JMU for the break in case of accident or emergency

 It is important that Learning Partners participate in all team activities.
-This includes participation in all activities during the trip and several group meetings before and after the trip.
+This includes participation in all activities during the break and several group meetings before and after the break.